SAP-samples/partner-reference-application/Tutorials/35a-ByD-Integration.md

     projectData             = Project Data
     ```

-    > In the reference example, the [*app/poetryslams/i18n/i18n_de.properties*](../../../tree/main-multi-tenant/app/poetryslams/i18n/i18n_de.properties) file with the German texts is available, too.
+    > In the reference example, the [*app/poetryslams/i18n/i18n_de.properties*](../../../tree/main-multi-tenant/app/poetryslams/i18n/i18n_de.properties) file with the German texts is available too.
 You can take them over accordingly.

 ### Enhance the Configuration of the SAP Cloud Application Programming Model Project